 Later that evening, when he was nursing, I noticed that he was a little blue.
 I called to my husband and told him I wasn’t sure he was breathing.
-He whisked him up and tried to get him to wake up.
-I had enough time to get the midwife, and then 911, on the phone before he got him awake.
-He seemed okay, so we canceled the ambulance.
+Bill whisked the baby up and tried to get him to wake up.
+I had enough time to get the midwife, and then 911, on the phone before Bill got him awake.
+The baby seemed okay, so we canceled the ambulance.
 Then Miriam told us that sometimes big babies get hypoglycemic after birth and pass out, so to try and make sure he eats frequently.
 Well, he didn’t.
 After that first latch on, he showed no interest in nursing.
-We actually broke out the free case of formula that we’d been mocking when it arrived.
+We actually broke out the free case of formula that we’d mocked when it arrived.

 As you might imagine, I was a wreck.
 I don’t know how I survived that night.
 I don’t think I got any sleep.
-The next morning, Miriam came over to check him and said that he seemed fine.
+The next morning, Miriam came over to check him and said the baby seemed fine.
 But I couldn’t shake the feeling that he was working too hard to breathe.
 I’ve had asthma since I was 13, and I know what it’s like to have to use all your energy just to breathe.
 She said if I was still worried I should have him checked by his pediatrician.
 Only it was Sunday, the pediatrician’s office was closed, and the emergency number for the pediatrician was a cell phone that was out of range.

 I called my cousin Jeanine, who is a lactation consultant, and asked for some advice.
 She gave me some tips that resulted in success later that evening.
 He nursed beautifully for about a half hour, one of the most magical interludes of my life, and I’ll always treasure it.
 The love in his eyes as he stared into mine was palpable.
 I could feel it melting the anxiety I’d been carrying for weeks.
-I thought he must be getting better, but I had resolved to take him into the doctor in the morning anyway.
+I thought he must be getting better, but I had resolved to take him in to see the doctor in the morning anyway.